danielebart/discovery-one/README.md

 [![API](https://img.shields.io/badge/API-14%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=14)
 [![License MIT](https://img.shields.io/badge/License-MIT-red.svg)](https://opensource.org/licenses/MIT)

 Navigation in Android has always been a pain.
-This library simplify how two destination interact with each other in order to easily navigate without using the Context.
+This library simplify how two destinations interact with each other in order to easily navigate without using the Context.

 ## Setup
 [WIP]